c0deritter/knight-sql/README.md

 query.values() == []

-// same with an array presented as a value
+// it also works if the array is marked as a value

 sql.select('*').from('table').where('id IN', value([1,2,3]))